ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/windowsperf_sampling_cpython/windowsperf_sampling_cpython.md

 In this learning path, you will use sampling to determine CPython program "hot" locations provided by frequencies of PMU events specified by the user.

 There are basically two models for using performance monitoring hardware:
-* the counting model, for obtaining aggregate counts of occurrences of special events, and
+* the counting model, for obtaining aggregate counts of occurrences of special events
-* the sampling model, for determining the frequencies of event occurrences produced by program locations at the function, basic block, and/or instruction levels.
+* the sampling model, for determining the frequencies of event occurrences produced by program locations at the function, basic block, and/or instruction levels

 WindowsPerf support both.